-Water Act Provision Sub-Provision UWIR Report Section for - each map prepared und and giving the chief executive a summary of the outcome of each review, including a statement of whether there has been a material change in the information or predictions used to prepare the maps; S376 (f) a water monitoring strategy; S378 (1) A responsible entity's water monitoring strategy must include the following for each immediately affected area and long-term affected area identified in its underground water impact report or final report - (a) a strategy for monitoring- (i) the quantity of water produced or taken from the area because of the exercise of relevant underground water rights; and (ii) changes in the water level of, and the quality of water in, aquifers in the area because of the exercise of the rights; Section 7.2 (b) the rationale for the strategy; (c) a timetable for Section 7.1 Section 7.3 (d) a program for reporting to the commission about the implementation of the strategy.
+Water Act Provision Sub-Provision UWIR Report Section S376 (e) a program for - (e) a program (i) conducting an annual review of the accuracy of each map prepared under paragraph (b)(iv) and (v); and (ii) giving the chief execut each review, including has been a material chang predictions used to pre- Section 5.4 S376 (f) a water monitoring strategy; S378 (1) A responsible entity's water monitoring strategy must include the following for each immediately affected area and long-term affected area identified in its underground water impact report or final report - (a) a strategy for monitoring- (i) the quantity of water produced or taken from the area because of the exercise of relevant underground water rights; and (ii) changes in the water level of, and the quality of water in, aquifers in the area because of the exercise of the rights; Section 7.2 (b) the rationale for the strategy; Section 7.1 (c) a timetable for implementing the strategy; Section 7.3 (d) a program for reporting to the commission about the implementation of the strategy.
 Section 7.4 S378 (2) The strategy for monitoring mentioned in (a) the parameters to be measured; and Section 7.2 subsection (1)(a) must include - (b) the locations for taking the measurements; and Section 7.2 (c) the frequency of the measurements.
-Section 7.2 S378 (3) If the strategy is prepared for an (a) outside the area of a petroleum tenure; but Section 7.2 underground water impact report, the strategy must also include a program for the responsible tenure holder or holders under the report to undertake a baseline assessment for each water bore that is - (b) within the area shown on the map prepared under section 376(b)(v).
-Section 7.2 epared for a final report, the statement about any matters at have not yet been complied Not Applicable to this UWIR S376 (g) a spring mana Section 8.0 Not Applicable S376 (h) if the responsible entity is 376 (h) if the (i) a proposed responsible tenure holder for each report the office - (ii) or each immediately af responsible tenure hold fected area - the proposed der or holders who must good obligations for water to this UWIR Not Applicable to this UWIR S376 (i) other information S376 (i) other information or matters prescribed under a regulation.
-S376 (2) However, if the e underground water impact re eport does not show any to this UWIR Not Applicable
+Section 7.2 prepared for a underground impact report strategy must a program for responsible te or holders und report to under baseline asse S378 (3) If the strategy is prepared for an (a) outside the area of a petroleum tenure; but Section 7.2 underground water impact report, the strategy must also include a program for the responsible tenure holder or holders under the report to undertake a baseline assessment for each water bore that is - (b) within the area shown on the map prepared under section 376(b)(v).
+Section 7.2 strategy must also include repared for a final report, the a statement about any matters hat have not yet been complied Not Applicable to this UWIR S376 (g) a spring mana agement strategy Section 8.0 S376 (h) if the responsible entity is (i) a proposed responsible obligation mentioned i Not Applicable to this UWIR the office - responsible tenure ho Iffected area - the proposed Ider or holders who must good obligations for water idiately affected area; Not Applicable to this UWIR S376 (i) other informati on or matters prescribed und Not Applicable to this UWIR

-Water Act Provision Sub-Provision UWIR Report Section predicted water level decline in any area of an affected aquifer by more than the bore trigger threshold during the period mentioned in subsection $(1)(b)(iv)$ or at any time as mentioned in subsection $(1)(b)(v)$ , the report does not have to include the program mentioned in subsection $(1)(e)$ . to this UWIR
+Water Act Provision Sub-Provision UWIR Report Section S376 (2) However, if the underground water impact report does not show any predicted water level decline in any area of an affected aquifer by more than the bore trigger threshold during the period mentioned in subsection $(1)(b)(iv)$ or at any time as mentioned in subsection $(1)(b)(v)$ , the report does not have to include the program mentioned in subsection $(1)(e)$ .
+Not Applicable to this UWIR